|

 Why ARMA?

-ARMA’s conceptualization has been largely
+conceptualization has been largely influenced by the work

-influenced by the work of Dr. Sydney Anglo as presented in his monumental and revolutionary
+presented in his monumental and revolutionary book, The

-book, The Martial Arts of Renaissance Europe (Yale
+Martial Arts of Renaissance Europe (Yale University

-Anglo has been instrumental in retooling our vision of historical
+has been instrumental in retooling our vision of historical

 fencing.
-His research, along with other recent advances in
+His research, along with other recent advances

-a profound impact on our subject.
+arts and had a profound impact on our subject.

 The word arma